syncope/lavue/README.rst

 ----------------

 For the visuals pyqt4, pyqtgraph and numpy are needed.
+In order to load (and apply) either mask files or background images for subtraction, fabio must be installed.
 An existing hidra installation is needed for the actual transfer of data.

 Internals